aakarkun/ayna-docs/docs/README.md

 ### 1.3 Objectives
 The objectives that this application intends to achieve are:
 - To create a smooth interaction using natural voice command to the mirror.
-- o make one stop for all the apps and your online inquiry we created ayna.
+- To make one stop for all the apps and your online inquiry we created ayna.

 ### 1.4 Scope and Limitations